aptech/docs/docs/data-management/data-exploration.rst

        18.000000
        11.000000

 **Frequency plots**

 .. figure:: ../_static/images/plotfreq.jpg
     :scale: 50%

 The :func:`plotFreq` will compute and plot frequencies for a categorical variable.
 A quick plot can be generated using default formatting or an optional ``plotControlStructure`` can be used for custom formatting.
+An optional indicator input can be used with the :func:`plotFreq` procedure to sort the bars in descending order.

 Example: Plotting category frequency
 +++++++++++++++++++++++++++++++++++++